 The life insurance contract liability calculations include the use of published market yields, such as government bond rates.
-The changes in these yields do not represent actuarial assumption changes and they impact both life insurance contract liabilities and asset values as at the balance sheet date.
+The changes in these yields do not represent actuarial assumption changes and they impact both life insurance contract liabilities and asset values as at 30 April 2013.